March 7, 2014 by The Editor

 The following is a paper I have written on the topic of the French Canadian culture of the Detroit River region, including Lake St. Clair and both the Canadian and American communities of the area.
-The paper can also be downloaded here in PDF: Origins of the Muskrat French.
+It can also be downloaded here in PDF: Origins of the Muskrat French.
+NOTE: For citation purposes, a fully edited version of this paper can be found in the journal Michigan Historical Review, Fall 2014, Volume 40, No. 2.

 ‘Muskrat French’: Origins of a Culture, a Language, and a People